Random Letter Generator

 What are the letter modes?

 Single: one letter from the full A-Z alphabet.
-Multiple: 3, 5, 7, or 10 unique letters without repetition from the full alphabet.
+Multiple: pick 3, 5, 7, 10, or any number (1–26) of unique letters without repetition.
 Vowels only: picks from A, E, I, O, U. Consonants only: picks from all 21 consonants.
-Multiple mode in vowels or consonants picks without repetition from that smaller pool.
+Custom set: you type your own letters (e.g. RSTLNE) and the generator picks from those only.
+All multi-letter modes support a No repeats toggle.

 What games use a random letter generator?